Pennsylvania Lottery: Claiming a winning ticket

 Pennsylvania Lottery retailers can pay prizes up to $2,500.
 (Until June 30, 2008, the maximum on such tickets was $500.)
 Claiming a prize of $600 or more requires filling out a standard claim form and sending it to Lottery headquarters.
 For instant games that make annuity payments, as well as the top prizes in Cash 5, etc. a claim should be filed at an area lottery office.
-For Mega Millionaire or Powerball jackpots, or either “life” prize in Cash4Life, a claim must be filed at Lottery headquarters.
+For Mega Millions or Powerball jackpots, or either “life” prize in Cash4Life, a claim must be filed at Lottery headquarters.

 Winnings and taxes

 When filing a standard claim form, the claimant, the retailer, and the Pennsylvania Lottery each receive a copy (the form is triplicate).
 The Lottery then reports all winnings to the IRS.
 For federal income tax purposes, any lottery winnings over $2,500 in a fiscal year are taxable.
 However, when the winning amount is greater than $5,000, the Pennsylvania Department of Revenue withholds the proper amount of federal income tax before a check is mailed to the claimant.
 Pennsylvania Lottery winnings by Pennsylvania residents are exempt from state tax; however, winnings may be subject to local taxes for residents of some municipalities (e.g. Philadelphia).